juriad/advent2023/README.md

 The second part required a rewrite that used stack.
 Some parts needed to be uesd twice, so they were either duplicated or jumped to with appropriate flags.

+## Day 2 - Pony

+This time the installation of Pony worked (I banned it years ago due to compilation issues).
+Pony has an intesting take on memory safety; the programmer needs to convince the compiler that the operations are safe.
+Its syntax is a bit verbose around generics.
+Its actor model seems capable (athough I did not use it).

+I wanted a language where it is easy to process more than a byte of input at a time, and I don't have many such left.
+Parsing the input took most of the effort.
+Getting the results then reused constructs that I alrady knew and so took only minutes.

 # Lists

 ## Language pool